kswim8/Wit-on-Wellness/README.md

 |Sandbox| This mode is where you can experiment with different food plans and receive feedback on your diet based on your goals. |
 |Puzzle Mode| This mode is where you can try your hand at some puzzles related to calorie counting (easy) and food choice optimization (hard). |
 |Instructions| There is an instructions page for each mode that discusses their functions as well. |

+## Other Components
+In the folder, you'll find images that were used in the project, as well as documentation for benchmarking each significant deadline for the term project.